What is an Award Leader?

 What is the role of an Award Leader?

-- Ensuring that the Award programme meets the current requirements and standards.
+- Ensuring that the Award programme meets current requirements and standards

-What are the benefits of being an Award Leader?
+What are the benefits of becoming an Award Leader?

 - Supporting and mentoring young people to develop new skills including self-confidence, and a greater appreciation of the community and environment around them.

 - Building your own skill set in an Internationally recognised programme